maplibre/martin/docs/src/development.md

 ```

-* Install [Just](https://github.com/casey/just#readme) (improved makefile processor).
+Install [Just](https://github.com/casey/just#readme) (improved makefile processor).
 Note that some Linux and Homebrew distros have outdated versions of Just, so you should install it from source:

 ```shell, ignore
 cargo install just
 ```

-* When developing MBTiles SQL code, you many need to use `just prepare-sqlite` whenever SQL queries are modified.
-* Run `just` to see all available commands:
+When developing MBTiles SQL code, you may need to use `just prepare-sqlite` whenever SQL queries are modified.
+Run `just` to see all available commands:

 ```shell, ignore
 ❯ just